-Jackson Kanahashi Bliss is a hapa writer of fiction and creative nonfiction.
-He is Nisei and was born and raised in Northern Michigan until early adolescence and groomed and evolved in Chicago + the West Coast since then.
-He has a BA in comp lit from Oberlin College and a MFA in fiction from the University of Notre Dame where he was the Fiction Fellow and the 2007 Sparks Prize winner.
-He also has a MA in English and a PhD in Literature and Creative Writing from USC where he worked with Aimee Bender, TC Boyle, and Viet Thanh Nyugen on an interdisciplinary dissertation about APIA gender constructions and the orientalization of contemporary APIA fiction as well as a coming-of-age novel about love, travel, and racial self-discovery called The Ninjas of My Greater Self.
-Jackson was the 1st Runner-up for the 2013 Poets & Writer's California Writer's Exchange Award in fiction and a hapa panelist at the Mixed Remixed Festival 2016.
-He is represented by Maggie Riggs.
+Jackson Kanahashi Bliss is the author of the literary hypertext, Dukkha, My Love.
+He is a hapa (non) fiction writer and an interdisciplinary scholar.
+Obsessed with tea, dream pop, high-speed trains, coming-of-age novels, the perfect tat, cafés, tight jeans, マンガ (manga), vinyl, and video game gender constructions, Jackson is a bad Nisei.
+For the record, his metrosexuality is out of control.
+Born and raised in Northern Michigan until early adolescence, he has spent his formative years in Chicago, LA, New York, and the Pacific Northwest, including several years in Argentina, Burkina Faso, and Azerbaijan.
+Jackson has a BA in comparative literature from Oberlin College and a MFA in fiction from the University of Notre Dame where he was the Fiction Fellow and the 2007 Sparks Prize winner.
+He also has a MA in English and a PhD in Literature and Creative Writing from the University of Southern California where he worked with Aimee Bender, Viet Thanh Nguyen, and TC Boyle on an interdisciplinary dissertation about narrative mediation, gender performance, and cultural compartmentalization in contemporary Asian American literature in addition to an intersecting coming-of-age novel about love and racial self-discovery called Ninjas of My Greater Self.
+Jackson was the 1st Runner-up for the Poets & Writer's California Writer's Exchange Award in fiction and a hapa panelist at the Mixed Remixed Festival 2016.
+His short stories and essays have appeared in Tin House, Ploughshares, Guernica, Antioch Review, Boston Review, Witness, Fiction, Kenyon Review, ZYZZYVA, Joyland, Santa Monica Review, Quarterly West, Pleiades, Arts & Letters, Fiction International, Hobart, 3:AM Magazine, The Daily Dot, the 2012-2013 Anthology of APIA Literature, and The Beiging of America Anthology, among many others.
+He has written essays about APIA literature, video games, and gender constructions for Ploughshares.
+Jackson teaches writing at the University of California Irvine.

 10 Random Facts about Jackson

 一。 Jackson speaks Japanese like a schoolboy.
-Not as in giddy either, but as in questionable grammar, cute, unmanly intonations + extremely limited vocabulary
+Not as in giddy schoolboy either, but as in flawed grammar, boyish facial expressions, questionable intonations, and a ten-year old vocabulary

-四。Jackson has 4 tattoos + counting: A Japanese poem on his right forearm by Rin Ishigaki, a dolphin + Arabic on his left forearm, a geisha on his left bicep (still a work on progress) + a portrait of Avalokiteshvara on his right shoulder.
+四。Jackson has five tattoos and counting: "おみやげ," a Japanese poem by Rin Ishigaki, a dolphin, a 芸者 (geisha), a 忍者(ninja), and a portrait of Avalokiteshvara on his right shoulder.

-五。Unknown to most of his friends, Jackson is also a musician/composer who goes by the name Mizu (the Japanese word for h20).
-In fact, he's classically trained + has been playing piano since the age of ten.
-You can buy a track or two of his electronic downtempo LP "Space Age" on iTunes.
+五。Jackson is also a secret musician/composer who goes by the name 水 (Mizu) (the Japanese word for h20).
+In fact, he's classically trained and has been playing piano since he was a boy.
+You can buy a track or two of his electronic, instrumental LP "Space Age" on iTunes.
 Or you can listen here first.

-六。Some of his favorite cities include: Chicago, Tōkyō, LA, Marrakech, Paris, Amsterdam, Colonia del Sacramento, New York, Kyōto, Buenos Aires, Budapest, Cuzco, Ōsaka, Stockholm, Seattle, Toronto, Barcelona, Sitges, Montréal, Istanbul, Berlin, Hong Kong, Prague, London, Bratislava, Copenhagen, + Vienna, to name just a few
+六。Some of his favorite cities include: Chicago, Tōkyō, LA, Marrakech, Paris, Amsterdam, Colonia del Sacramento, New York, Edinburgh, Kyōto, Buenos Aires, Budapest, Cuzco, Aix, Ōsaka, Stockholm, Seattle, Toronto, Barcelona, Sitges, Montréal, Istanbul, Lyon, Berlin, Hong Kong, Prague, London, Seoul, Bratislava, Copenhagen, + Vienna.

-九。Musically, Jackson will listen to almost everything except country.
-Special shout outs to: dream pop, indie, electronic, hip-hop, house, classical, jazz, singer songwriter, trip-hop, industrial, new wave, break beats, dub, lo-fi, downtempo, world music, post-rock, and R + B
+九。Musically, Jackson will listen to almost anything on his turntable, except bad country, Ted Nugent, Kid Rock, or mumble rap.
+Special shout outs to: dream pop, indie, electronic, hip-hop, house, classical, jazz, singer songwriter, EDM, trip-hop, industrial, new wave, break beats, dub, lo-fi, downtempo, world music, post-rock, and R + B